Bay Islands, Honduras Travel Guide (2026): Roatán, Utila & Guanaja

 Whale shark timing (Utila)

 Whale shark sightings can happen throughout the year, but there are known peak windows where chances improve.
-If whale sharks are a top priority, plan your dates around peak months and book excursions early.
+If whale sharks are a top priority, plan your dates around stronger months and book excursions early.

 How to get to the Bay Islands (Roatán, Utila, Guanaja)